BRTNetwork/brt-lib/APPLICATIONS.md

   For about $30 in parts (Raspberry Pi, 3.3V Relay board and a few wires) you can build your own power switch that will switch on if a streaming ILP payment comes in.
 When the payment stream stops, the power turns off.

-## Related apps that do not appear to use ripple-lib
+## Related apps that do not appear to use brt-lib

 - **[XRP Stats](https://ledger.exposed/)** (ledger.exposed)